-What is lithium and how does lithium help depression?
+What is lithium and how does lithium help Depression?
 You may know lithium as an organic element on the periodic table of elements.
 However, lithium is also a mood stabilizer—a drug used to treat mood disorders like bipolar disorder.
-Adopted by modern psychiatry in 1949, lithium has mainly been considered a treatment for bipolar disorder, mania, and hypomania.
-Lithium has also been used as an augmentation treatment for depression.
+Adopted by modern psychiatry in 1949, lithium medication has mainly been considered a treatment for bipolar disorder, mania, and hypomania.
+Lithium has also been used as an augmentation treatment for Depression.

 Augmentation treatment simply means that a second drug is added to an antidepressant treatment regimen.
 This additional drug is added when there is no response or, more commonly, only a partial response to an antidepressant.